sppunderreview/PSSO/STATUS.md

 ## Justifications:

 **Available:**
-Our artifact is hosted in a public Github repository.
+Our artifact is hosted in a public GitHub repository.

 **Evaluated - Functional:**
 The artifact is thoroughly documented and maintains a consistent layout.
 It's equipped to generate the LaTeX tables found within the Camera Ready version of the paper and is capable of replicating every part of our work.
 Three well-defined conda environments make the artifact easily exercisable.